Renaissance Center: Architecture

 Famous for its cylindrical design, the central hotel tower's diameter is 188 ft.
 A lighted glass walkway radiates the mezzanine level and encircles the base of cylindrical hotel tower for ease of navigation.
 This ringed glass walkway is about 12 ft wide and has a circumference of approximately 660 ft or about one-eighth of a mile around.
 The ringed walkway's diameter is approximately 210 ft.
 It links to several other walkways in the complex.
 The five-story Wintergarden atrium leads into the central area which has an eight-story atrium lobby with rounded concrete balconies and terraces.
 The Highlands is located on Floors 71 through 73, which includes a restaurant, scotch bar, and special events space.
 The hotel has no floors labeled 7, 8, or 13.
 The hotel features a major conference center with 100000 sqft of meeting space including a Renaissance Ballroom for up to 2,200 guests with 26000 sqft for events, one of the largest in the United States.

 John Portman designed the five-building rosette with interior spaces.
 In 1977, its central tower opened as the tallest hotel in the world.
 It remains the tallest all hotel skyscraper in the Western Hemisphere.
 The smaller cylinders on sides of all the towers house the elevators.
 The four surrounding 39-story office towers (100–400) each reach 522 feet (159 m) and have a total of 2200000 sqft of space.
 Each 39-story tower has a base five-story podium structure with 165000 sqft for retail space for a total of 660000 sqft.
 A portion of the central atrium area houses GM World, a showcase for GM vehicles.
 Two 21-story towers (500–600), designed by Portman and constructed in 1981, reach 339 feet (103 m).
 GM gained control of Towers 500 and 600 in 2001.
 Tower 500 has 307300 sqft of office space and an additional 14485 sqft of retail space.
 Tower 600 has 304200 sqft of office space and an additional 35730 sqft of retail space.

 Towers 100 and 200 front Jefferson Avenue.
 Towers 300 and 400 are on the main Wintergarden/Atwater Street entrance facing the Riverfront.
 The GM Renaissance Conference Center is located on the second floor of tower 300.

-The design is consistent with the themes of Brutalist architecture, especially in the heavy massing of concrete on the lower floors, but the 2001 renovation has softened those features.
+The internal design is consistent with the themes of Brutalist architecture, especially in the heavy massing of concrete on the lower floors, but the 2001 renovation has softened those features.

 The "city within a city" concept was duplicated in the suburb of Southfield, when the Southfield Town Center office complex - with five inter-connected golden skyscrapers and an overall area of 2200000 sqft - was constructed from 1975 to 1989.
 In the ensuing years, the Renaissance Center would face competition from the growing suburban office market.